 Create a clear pathway for people to reach your ecosystem

-If you think of your ecosystem being a body of the water in the forest, how will people get there?
+If you think of your ecosystem being a body of water in the forest, how will people get there?
 Have you laid a clear path for them to reach you?
 Do you put signs and mile markers?
 Have you cleared the way?
-How will people find you, your offers?
+How will people find you, and your offers?

 The Most Powerful Aspect of the Marketing Ecosystem Concept

 The marketing ecosystem is a guide.
 But it’s also a powerful mindset approach.
 You’re not shuffling widgets down a funnel, you’re creating an environment, a community, where members (p-e-o-p-l-e) can thrive.

 How can you create and sustain a marketing ecosystem in your business?

 Have a think about some of these ideas and let me know your thoughts below.